2014 Arizona gubernatorial election

 The 2014 Arizona gubernatorial election was held on November 4, 2014, to elect the governor of Arizona, concurrently with elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

 Incumbent Republican Governor Jan Brewer was term-limited and could not run for a second consecutive full term in office.
-After a competitive six-candidate primary, Republicans nominated Arizona State Treasurer Doug Ducey; Democrat Fred DuVal, the former chair of the Arizona Board of Regents, won his party's nomination unopposed.
+After a competitive six-candidate primary, Republicans nominated Arizona State Treasurer Doug Ducey.
+Democrat Fred DuVal, the former chair of the Arizona Board of Regents, won his party's nomination unopposed.
 Ducey won the election with 53% of the vote.
-This election marked the first time since 1994 that no female gubernatorial candidate was on the ballot and that a man was elected governor of Arizona.
-This was the first open seat gubernatorial election in the state since 2002.

 Background

 Candidates for governor speaking at a forum hosted by the Arizona Chamber of Commerce and Industry.
 From left to right: Al Melvin, Scott Smith, Christine Jones, Fred DuVal, Frank Riggs, Doug Ducey and Ken Bennett.

 Democratic governor Janet Napolitano resigned on January 21, 2009, to be sworn in as Secretary of the Department of Homeland Security.
-Since Arizona does not have a lieutenant governor, Secretary of State Jan Brewer was first in the state's gubernatorial line of succession and was sworn in as governor on the same day.
+Since Arizona did not have a lieutenant governor at the time, Secretary of State Jan Brewer was first in the state's gubernatorial line of succession and was sworn in as governor on the same day.
 She was elected to a full term in 2010, defeating Democrat Terry Goddard, the Arizona Attorney General, by 54% to 42%.

 Brewer was term-limited in 2014, despite only serving one full term.
 This is because Arizona state law limits office holders to two consecutive terms regardless of whether they serve full or partial terms.
 In November 2012, Brewer declared she was looking into what she called "ambiguity" in Arizona's term-limit law to seek a third term.
 In February 2014, Brewer reiterated that she was considering running for re-election, but on March 12, 2014, she announced that she would not attempt to seek another term in office, which would have required what The Arizona Republic called a "long-shot court challenge".